Academic Support

 Don’t be afraid to ask for help.

 You don’t have to do this alone!
-If you find yourself struggling to understand the course content or are having difficulty navigating your assignments in Blackboard, reach out to your instructor.
+If you find yourself struggling to understand the course content or are having difficulty navigating your assignments in Canvas, reach out to your instructor.
 Your faculty are important people in your support network and are here to help.
 Any other questions about your academic journey (that are not directly related to the course), should be directed to your Academic Advisor.
 They will work with you from now until you graduate.
 Don’t forget to ask family and friends to help in any they can.
 It takes a village!

 Don’t procrastinate.